claudiabdm/familyme-app/README.md

 You will need Node.js installed in your environement.

 ### Installation
-Clone this repository in your enviroment and install npm modules.
+Clone this repository in your enviroment and install npm modules:

 ```
 git clone https://github.com/claudiabdm/personal-project.git